 What Are Interns and Internships?

-Internships are temporary jobs that provide real-time work experience, often for college students.
-Older adults who are changing career fields or obtaining degrees may also become interns.
+Interns are often college students, but older adults who are changing careers or obtaining degrees may also become interns.

 When employers treat an internship program as an investment in recruitment and training and are willing to give interns an opportunity to work with experienced professionals, they frequently will get valuable production from the students or others in the program.
 Companies can also look at the best of their past interns to fill full-time positions after they graduate.